U10 (Berlin U-Bahn)

-The unbuilt U10 line, of the Berlin U-Bahn, was part of East Berlin's "200-km-plan" of 1953 – 1955 (through 1977).
-It would have been a metro line from Falkenberg, in the northeastern part of the city, to Alexanderplatz, and up to Steglitz then terminating at Drakestraße in Lichterfelde.
+The unbuilt U10 line, of the Berlin U-Bahn, was part of a planned "200-km-plan" extension of the Berlin U-Bahn from 1953–55, which was scrapped in 1977.
+It would have been a large-profile (Großprofil) metro line running from Falkenberg, in the northeastern part of the city, to Alexanderplatz, and down to Steglitz before terminating at Drakestraße in Lichterfelde.
 The designated letter name of the line was "F" until 1 July 1972, when it was changed to "Line 10".
 Because a number of tunnels and stations were constructed to accommodate the proposed line with elements visible at transfer stations and elsewhere, the line is popularly known as the "Phantomlinie" (Phantom line).

 Overview

+Prior to die Wende, the U10 line was in some other proposals intended to run from Drakestraße to the Kulturforum and then via the Brandenburg Gate/Reichstag to Lehrter Stadtbahnhof (now Berlin Hauptbahnhof), and from there continue along Lehrter Straße to the vicinity of the Schering AG headquarters in Wedding.

-In 1993, after reunification, the original 1950s plans for the U10 were discarded in favour of a provisional line U3 (not to be confused with the current U3).
-The north-eastern branch of the U3 line between Weißensee and Potsdamer Platz follow the path of the proposed U10 line, but U3 then crosses the Madgeburger Platz to Wittenbergplatz and follows the path of the existing U1 line to Uhlandstraße.
+Around 1993–96, after reunification, the original 1950s plans for the U10 were discarded in favour of a provisional line U3/U35 (not to be confused with the current U3).
+The north-eastern branch of the U3 line between Weißensee and Potsdamer Platz follow the path of the proposed U10 line, but U3 then crosses the Madgeburger Platz to Wittenbergplatz and follows the path of the existing U1 line to Uhlandstraße, necessitating the need for conversion from Kleinprofil to Großprofil.
 Plans for the southwestern section of U10 were abandoned for this routing because it ran parallel to the S-Bahn line S1 and was perceived as being redundant, although the economic impact of said redundancy has never been studied.

 Planning for U10 was officially removed from the Berlin transport master plan in 2003 (Measures 2015), and it is no longer considered part of said public transport network master plan through at least 2030.
-The aforementioned revised U10 alignment (shown in the above diagram as a dark turquoise dashed line) nevertheless remains part of Berlin's Land-use plan since 1994, which means that construction along the proposed route must accommodate the eventuality of such a line.
-For example, the Rotes Rathaus station on the U5 line extension (which opened in 2020) includes a lower tunnel for the proposed U10.
+The aforementioned revised U10 alignment (shown in the attached map as a dark turquoise dashed line from Weißensee to Adenauerplatz) nevertheless remains legally safeguarded as part of Berlin's Land-use plan since 1994, which means that construction along the proposed route must accommodate the eventuality of such a line.
+For example, the Rotes Rathaus station on the U5 line extension (which opened in December 2020) includes a lower tunnel and shell station (Rohbau) for the proposed U10.

+In 2023, Manja Schreiner, a CDU politician serving as Berlin's Transport Minister, proposed a new U10 alignment running from Alexanderplatz to Buch via Weissensee, partly also to relieve the overcrowded M4 tram line.